JordanChow/DecodaGPT/README.md

 4. Run `docker-compose up` inside the root folder to start the application (this may take a bit).
 5. Once step 4 is complete, go to `http://localhost:3006/` to see DecodaGPT!

+If the build fails, try removing the container and images and try again.
+Use `docker-compose up --build` to rebuild images.

 ## Features

 <ins>Ask it anything!</ins>